coderberry/cavneb.github.com.old/source/_posts/2012-04-24-asset-pipeline-for-dummies.markdown

 ## Purpose

-The asset pipeline has one goal: pre-process, compress and minify assets into one central path.
+The asset pipeline has three goals: pre-process, compress and minify assets into one central path.
 Or in other words, it takes all of your stylesheets, javascript files, images and any other files you want, joins them together when possible, and places them in the public/assets folder.

 ## Moving Parts

 <img src="/images/posts/sprockets.png" class="fleft" align="top" />
-The asset pipeline is powered by two technologies: [Sprockets](https://github.com/sstephenson/sprockets) and [Tilt](https://github.com/rtomayko/tilt), which is a dependency of Sprockets (look at your `Gemfile.lock` if you don't believe me).
+The asset pipeline is powered by two technologies: [Sprockets](https://github.com/sstephenson/sprockets) and [Tilt](https://github.com/rtomayko/tilt), the latter being a dependency of the former (look at your `Gemfile.lock` if you don't believe me).

 **Sprockets** performs the asset packaging which takes the assets from all the specified paths, compiles them together and places them in the target path (public/assets).

 **Tilt** is the template engine that Sprockets uses.
 This allows file types like *scss* and *erb* to be used in the asset pipeline.
 See the [Tilt Readme](https://github.com/rtomayko/tilt/blob/master/README.md) for a list of supported template engines.

+{% img /images/posts/asset_pipeline_flow.png %}

 ## Best Practice